pratham5816/eatclub/README.md

 Project Overview

 LINK - https://eat-club-front-end-github.vercel.app/  (used outletName - 46  if dont know outletId)
+SMS will not work.
+Reason i am having Twillio Free Account for sms integration. if really interested to checkout clone this repo see the env variables and setup use your own twillio account.
 EatClub Automation is a solution that eliminates the need to manually check restaurant availability on the EatClub platform.
 When the "Kitchen Full - Come Back Later" message appears, this application continuously monitors the restaurant’s status until it becomes available.

 Key Features